3. Installation¶

 Please enter SSH username for remote node: [pqcee] Please enter IP address for remote node (e.g., 192.168.1.10): 192.168.1.20

 HSM SO Pin.
-The Security Officer (SO) Pin is used to perform administration actions on the HSM.
-The installer installs SoftHSMv2 out of the box and the SO Pin allows you to create and delete HSM slots.
+The Security Officer (SO) Pin is used to perform administration actions on the Local Key Storage.
+The installer installs the software-based PKCS #11 Local Key Storage out of the box and the SO Pin allows you to create and delete HSM slots in this Local Key Storage.
 Enter your SO Pin twice to confirm.

 Please enter an SO Pin for the HSM: Please enter the SO Pin again: